CS Research Officer

-Her recent work includes a co-authorship on the 2018 report ‘Mergers, Amalgamations and Acquisitions in the Australian Not-for-Profit Human Services Sector’ with RMIT University School of Business-GAL and CPA Australia, and assisted with formulation of disability workforce report ‘MAKING IT WORK – A workforce guide for disability service providers’ as a part of implementation of NDIS.
+She has worked as a researcher at RMIT University since 2014.
+Her recent work include authorship on the a report 'Mergers, Amalgamations and Acquisitions in the Australian Not-for-Profit Human Services Sector' with RMIT University School of Business-GAL and CPA Australia, and she assisted with formulation of disability workforce report 'Making it work – a workforce guide for disability service providers' as a part of implementation of NDIS.

 Course: Doctor of Philosophy (PhD)